skybert/skybert-net/src/craftsmanship/unicode.md

 This will fail because the code points of the `germanWord` will be completely off since the String is defined in the `.java` file itself.
-Even though the encoding of the source file is `UTF-8`, `javac` will interpret it as (i.e. recode it) when running with the above setting in Maven.
+Even though the encoding of the source file is UTF-8, `javac` will interpret it as ISO-8859-1 (i.e. recode it) when running with the above setting in Maven.

-To sort this out, just remove the `<compilerArguments/>` line from your POM so that Maven works as intended picking up `project.build.sourceEncoding`.
+To sort this non sense out, just remove the `<compilerArguments/>` line from your POM.
+Maven will then pick up `project.build.sourceEncoding` mentioned above (or fall back to your system's default encoding).

 ### JDBC
 Add the following to your JDBC connection string: